Yan Zi (tennis): 2008

 Yan started 2008 poorly, with a first-round loss at the Australian Open to eventual quarterfinalist Venus Williams.
 However, at the Bangalore Open she upset Maria Kirilenko saving three match points.
 Afterwards she managed to upset Jelena Janković in a quarterfinal, winning 6–3, 3–6, 6–3, however Janković did struggle with a shoulder injury.
 She eventually lost to runner-up Patty Schnyder in straight sets and made her top-50 debut afterwards at No. 43.

 At the Summer Olympics, Yan and her partner Zheng Jie won the women's doubles bronze medal, defeating the Ukrainian duo of Alona and Kateryna Bondarenko in the bronze medal match.

 2009

 In January, Yan played qualifying singles, women's doubles, and mixed doubles at the Australian Open.
 In qualifying singles, she was seeded eighth but lost to unseeded Alexandra Panova in the qualifying second round.
 In women's doubles, she partnered with Zheng Jie and was seeded sixth and lost in the third round.
 In mixed doubles, she partnered with Mark Knowles of the Bahamas and was seeded second and lost in the second round.
-Because of playing doubles extensively her singles ranking has dropped to where it is hard for her to get into events.
-She has started playing doubles with Chuang Chia-jung, now because she wants to get out of Zheng's shadow.
-The choice was more so, though, because she wants to improve her singles ranking.